Last Updated on

 It was not until I was ready to publish the photo to my blog that I had a chance to check the date of when the photo was taken.
 To my surprise, I took the photo just before Christmas.
 As you can see, after almost a month of below-freezing temperatures, we had absolutely no snow.

 When taking the photo, I concentrated on the ice patterns on the river.
+It does not happen often when the rivers and lakes are not covered with snow in Montreal in winter.
 I only later recognized the interesting contrast between the color of the ice (grey and blue) and the color of the grass (green and yellow).
 I made sure to emphasize the contrasting colors during the editing process.

 The following night, we got the first snowstorm of the season and all the patterns and color contrast were gone.

 It was too cold and I was too lazy to bring the tripod with me.
 I set the camera to Auto ISO and shot handheld.
 By using a wide-angle lens (10-24) with effective image stabilization, I safely shot at a slow shutter speed of 1/25